 This brief, too, must comply with the rules and regulations that govern California’s appellate process.

-Because the appellant has the burden of proof on appeal…that is, the responsibility of proving his/her position…the court permits the appellant to file a second brief called a “Reply Brief” if he/she desires.
+Because the appellant has the burden of proof on appeal, the court permits the appellant to file a second brief called a “Reply Brief” if he/she desires.

 You are not allowed to raise new issues in a reply brief.
 You are only permitted to respond to the points that the respondent raised in his/her brief.

-Oral argument is your opportunity to do just that…orally argue your position to the Court.
+Oral argument is your opportunity to do just that: Orally argue your position to the Court, which is a panel of three judges.
 While it is okay to allow your brief to speak for itself, the California criminal appeals process provides you with this chance to attempt to persuade the Court in person to rule in your favor.

-Because oral arguments must be brief…depending on whether you are in the Appellate Division of the Superior Court or the Court of Appeal, they may only be a maximum of 10 or 30 minutes respectively…this is not a time to restate the facts of your brief.
+Because oral arguments must be brief, this is not a time to restate the facts of your brief.
+Depending on whether you are in the Appellate Division of the Superior Court or the Court of Appeal, oral arguments may only be a maximum of 10 or 30 minutes respectively.

-After all parties have submitted their briefs…or the timeframe for doing so has lapsed…the Court of Appeal will notify the parties as to the date of oral argument.
+The Court of Appeal will notify the parties as to the date of oral argument after

 If the case is already before the California Supreme Court, the prevailing party may file an answer to a petition for rehearing even without the court’s permission.
 This answer must be filed within 8 days after the petition for rehearing is filed.39